jessecusack/scientific-workflow/README.md

 # What is the purpose of this repository?

-This repository is a collection of notes on various aspects of the scientifc workflow and setting up computers.
-Perhaps more accurately, it describes my own (somewhat aspirational) work flow.
-As such, the notes may not be relevant to everyone, but might be useful to those who do similar things to me, such as:
+This repository is a collection of notes on my computational scientific workflow.
+It is constantly under refinement as I learn new things or as software tools improve (I am always happy to hear about new efficient ways of working!)
+The notes may not be relevant to everyone, but might be useful to those who do similar things to me, such as:

 * write python/matlab/R/Julia code
-* analyse environmental data (both in situ and simulated)
+* analyse environmental data (both large and small datasets derived from in situ measurements or simulated numerically)
 * work via command line interfaces
 * use version control and github
 * work on unix machines (macOS/linux)
 * use high performance computing (HPC) clusters

-Importantly, I try to make my workflow well documented and extensively version controlled, which I hope also makes it reproducible.
-This turns out to be particularly useful when publishing papers, since journals often require that code and data are archived and accesible.
+An important underlying goal of my workflow is that it be well documented and reproducible.
+Recently, scientific journals have started to require that code and data are archived and accessible prior to publication.
+I have found that working extensively with git and bash scripts streamlines the process of meeting journal deman

 ## Contents